A superlocal version of Reed's Conjecture: Colouring line graphs with colours

 \section{Colouring line graphs with $\gall(G)$ colours}

 In this section we consider line graphs of multigraphs.
 As we do, we bear in mind the famous Goldberg-Seymour conjecture \cite{goldberg73,seymour79}, which proposes that every line graph $G$ satisfies $\chi(G) \leq \chi_f(G)+1$.
 Kahn \cite{kahn96} proved that this bound holds asymptotically.
 The approach used to prove Conjecture \ref{con:1} for line graphs \cite{kingrv07} was no help in proving Conjecture \ref{con:2}.
-We therefore appeal to Vizing fans, which were the key to proving Conjecture \ref{con:2} for line graphs \cite{chudnovskykps11}.
+We therefore appeal to Vizing fans, which were the key to proving Conjecture \ref{con:2} for line graphs \cite{chudnovskykps12}.
 The extension of this proof is fairly straightforward.

 In order to prove Conjecture \ref{con:3} for line graphs, we prove an equivalent statement in the setting of edge colourings of multigraphs.
 Given distinct adjacent vertices $u$ and $v$ in a multigraph $G$, we let $\mu_G(uv)$ denote the number of edges between $u$ and $v$.
-We let $t_G(uv)$ denote the maximum, over all vertices $w\notin \{u,v\}$, of the number of edges with both endpoints in $\{u,v,w\}$.
+We let $t_G(uv)$ denote the maximum, over all vertices $w$ forming a triangle with $ \{u,v\}$, of the number of edges with both endpoints in $\{u,v,w\}$.
 That is,

 We omit the subscripts when the multigraph in question is clear.

 Observe that given an edge $e$ in $G$ with endpoints $u$ and $v$, the degree of $e$ in $L(G)$ is $d(u)+d(v)-\mu(uv)-1$.
 And since any clique in $L(G)$ containing $e$ comes from the edges incident to $u$, the edges incident to $v$, or the edges in a triangle containing $u$ and $v$, we can see that $\omega(e)$ in $L(G)$ is equal to $\max \{ d(u), d(v), t(uv) \}$.
 Therefore we prove the following theorem, which is equivalent to proving Conjecture \ref{con:3} for line graphs: